 - Turn the dial on the right-hand side left or right, depending on the shutter speed you’re wanting.

-How to Change Shutter Speed on Sony
+How to Change Shutter Speed Settings on a Sony

 The Sony A6000 is a great starter camera to get you started in your photography hobby.
-Other models in the same category have the same basic shutter speed controls.

 - Turn the mode dial to M (Manual) or S (Shutter priority)